Mohanavadivel-git/caasworkshop/lessons/15-endtoend.md

 8. Once you see that your `ImageStream` has updated, go to the [deployments](https://api.caas.ford.com/console/project/devenablement-workshop-dev/browse/deployments) section in Openshift and select your `DeploymentConfig`.
 We can now watch the process of the `DeploymentConfig` doing the following steps:

-- Bringing up your new deployment in the background
+- Bringing up a `ReplicationController` with your new application image in the background
-- Ensuring your deployment passes its probes
+- Ensuring your pods pass their probes
-- Scale down and delete your old deployment
+- Scale down and delete your old `ReplicationController`
-- Make the new deployment the actively running deployment
+- Make the  `ReplicationController` with the new application the actively running application

 9. When these steps are made, your can go to your route (MY-CDSID.app.caas.ford.com) and see your new greeting.